-- 7.11 Regional, National and Major National roads are the most important in the majority of instances.
+- 7.11 There may be instances where the solar reflection scenario does not fall accurately within the significance categories.
+Where this occurs, detailed consideration of the receptors and the modelling results should be undertaken. - 7.12 Regional, National and Major National roads are the most important in the majority of instances.
 Local roads may, under particular conditions, prove to be vital to the surrounding road network.
-Therefore, consultation with the local highways authority is recommended to ascertain the significance of a surrounding road where it is unknown. - 7.12 The road classifications are based on typical UK roads, however what constitutes a regional road (for example) may vary in different countries.
+Therefore, consultation with the local highway authority is recommended to ascertain the significance of a surrounding road where it is unknown. - 7.13 The road classifications are based on typical UK roads, however what constitutes a regional road (for example) may vary in different countries.
 Therefore, alongside road classification, the road size, speed limit, surface, traffic volume and traffic speed should also be considered when applying impact significance with road classification.

-7.13 The visibility and size of the reflecting solar panel area from an assessed road will in part, determine the duration of a solar reflection.
+7.14 The visibility and size of the reflecting solar panel area from an assessed road will in part, determine the duration of a solar reflection.
 In most scenarios, the speed of the vehicle will be the overall determining factor which determines the duration of the solar reflection.
 The type of road affected and location of origin of the solar reflection with respect to the direction of road travel will determine the requirement for mitigation.
 Consultation with the local highway authority is recommended where mitigation is required.